 For entrepreneurial branch builders, the market is ripe with recruiting opportunities.

-Even before the Department of Labor introduced its fiduciary rule in April, increasing compliance and supervision expenses were leading many small independent broker-dealers to wind down.
-On the other end of the spectrum, advisors at some large broker-dealers have been growing dissatisfied with a lack of personal service and recognition.
+Increasing compliance and supervision expenses are leading many small independent broker-dealers to wind down.
+On the other end of the spectrum, financial professionals at some large broker-dealers have been growing dissatisfied with a lack of personal service and recognition.

 And as many broker-dealers establish minimum production levels – some as high as $500,000 – smaller producers who aren’t hitting their mark are being pushed out.

-Add to that mix growing numbers of advisors from wirehouses and other captive environments being drawn to the freedom of owning an independent practice, and it’s easy to see branch builders have a wealth of opportunities to recruit advisors who can increase revenue, distribute overhead and play a role in their continuity plan.
+Add to that mix growing numbers of financial professionals from wirehouses and other captive environments being drawn to the freedom of owning an independent practice, and it’s easy to see branch builders have a wealth of opportunities to recruit financial professionals who can increase revenue, distribute overhead and play a role in their continuity plan.

 But before you dive headfirst into the competitive recruiting arena, it’s important to understand the commitment it takes to be successful.